UTZbox/LetsGO/README.md

 # LetsGO
-DIY, Advanced Remote CUE Controller for QLAB®, GO-Button® and Ableton© Live®
+Advanced Remote CUE Controller for QLAB®, GO-Button® and Ableton© Live®

 // Introduction:
 This Project let you easy build USB Cue Controller, with integrated Audio and MIDI-Interface for using with QLAB®, GO-Button® and Ableton© Live®.
 No driver are needed to work.
 Just Plug n Play.